Pack Up Your Troubles in Your Old Kit-Bag

-Weit ist der Weg zurück ins Heimatland, ja weit, so weit!

-The Norwegian translation "Legg dine sørger i en gammel sekk" (possibly 1916) and the Swedish "Lägg dina sorger i en gammal säck" (1917) were by written by Karl-Ewert Christenson (1888–1965) and recorded by singer Ernst Rolf.

 Other performances

 Florrie Forde performed it throughout the United Kingdom in 1916.

 Other performers associated with this song include Helen Clark, Reinald Werrenrath, and Oscar Seagle.

 Cilla Black performed the song as a comedy/singing sketch on her variety television series Surprise Surprise.

 The original version was interpolated in and inspired the song "Pack Up" by English musician Eliza Doolittle.

 In film

-The song appears in several films, including Varsity Show with Dick Powell Pack Up Your Troubles (1932) with Laurel & Hardy, High Pressure (1932), and The Shopworn Angel (1938).
+The song appears in several films, including Varsity Show with Dick Powell, Pack Up Your Troubles (1932) with Laurel & Hardy, whose title actually came from the song, High Pressure (1932), and The Shopworn Angel (1938).
 It is also featured in For Me and My Gal (1942) starring Judy Garland and Gene Kelly, and “On Moonlight Bay” with Gordon MacRae and Doris Day (1951).
-Tilly the Hippo sings a portion in Cats don't dance (1997).
+Tilly the Hippo sings a portion in Cats Don't Dance (1997).

 The song also featured briefly in the 1979 film All That Jazz, sung between Joe Gideon (Roy Scheider) and a hospital orderly.
 It was sung during a march in the 2010 film, Private Peaceful, based on the book by Michael Morpurgo.

 The song is also played by Schroeder in "It's the Great Pumpkin, Charlie Brown" and in an episode of The Waltons.

 In the Rugrats episode "Music", Chuckie sings this song.

 It was also sung during the opening credits of the 1970 Blake Edwards film, Darling Lili, starring Julie Andrews.

 In the second Sapphire & Steel serial (”The Railway Station") the tune is frequently used during the paranormal sequences involving military personnel (including a World War One soldier).

+The song is used played in Episode 3 of the Netflix series "Kaos (TV series)" during the fight scene in the Munis.